WesternSpace/RDR2NoBoneLimit/README.md

 # RDR2 No Bone Limit
 This mod is the predecessor to realrspect's version of the mod found [here](https://github.com/realrspect/RDR2-No-Bone-Limit).
 Realrspect's version should now be used from now on as it fixes other issues related to increased bone counts.

-This mod is a mod I distrubuted in mid 2025 on Discord.
+This mod is one I distrubuted in mid 2025 on Discord.

 ## Source Code Publishing and Why I am Mostly Leaving
 This is a part of a release of the source codes of multiple mods that I had made over the past few years.